JHU-PL-Lab/www-fpse/lecture/more-modules.md

     Leaf
   | Node of 'a IPMap.t * 'a intpairmaptree * 'a intpairmaptree
 ```
+* Notice how we refer to our pair map type as `'a IPMap.t`, its a bit of a mouthful to see at first
+  - but if it was a list it would be `'a list` here and `'a List.t` is just an alias for that.

 ### Larger Example Using Core.Map
 * We will go over the code of [school.ml](../examples/school.ml), simple code that uses a `Core.Map`.